 Yunnan Baiyao (Sometimes also spelled Yunnan Paiyao)

 Yunnan Baiyao is an herbal combination that works instantly to stop bleeding.
 It comes in powder form to sprinkle on a cut or in capsule form to be taken internally.
-It is rightly very famous in China because it works so well and it’s formula is a closely guarded secret.
+It is rightly very famous in China because it works so well and its formula is a closely guarded secret.
 We know that it is an entirely natural product, made of herbs and that the main ingredients are Panax Notogensing and Rhizoma Dioscoreae.
-Legend has it that the mixture is made up by thirteen separate teams, none of whom have any knowledge of the herbs the other teams are mixing.
+Legend has it that the mixture is made up of thirteen separate teams, none of whom have any knowledge of the herbs the other teams are mixing.
 The individual mixed components are then combined by a further team, who have no knowledge of what is in them.
 The formula is so closely guarded that only one copy of it exists, locked for safety and security in the safe of the General commanding the Chinese armed forces!

-Whilst its safe to use the external powder if you’re pregnant, you should not take the internal capsules.
+Whilst it’s safe to use the external powder if you’re pregnant, you should not take the internal capsules.

 701 Medicated Plasters